dverdin/writings/2018-Hackathon-report.md

 ## Preamble

-The main problem in Sympa development is that, considering the large opportunities of evolution that awaits the software, it is very hard to know where to start working on it ; And considering the heterogeneity of the community, it is very hard to know *how* to work.
+The main problem in Sympa development is that, considering the large opportunities of evolution that awaits the software, it is very hard to know where to start working on it; and considering the heterogeneity of the community, it is very hard to know *how* to work.

 Don't get me wrong: most people know exactly how and where *they* should start.
 Problem is: their personal point of view is, at best, only partially shared by other.